CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

 ============
 The `cisco.aci collection <https://galaxy.ansible.com/cisco/aci>`_ already includes a large number of Cisco ACI modules; however, the ACI object model is huge, and covering all possible functionality would easily require more than 1,500 individual modules.
 Therefore, Cisco develops modules requested by people on a just-in-time basis.

-If you need a specific functionality, you have three options:
+If you need a specific functionality, you have 3 options:

 - Open an issue using https://github.com/CiscoDevNet/ansible-aci/issues/new/choose so that Cisco developers can build, enhance, or fix the modules for you.
 - Learn the ACI object model and use the low-level APIC REST API using the :ref:`aci_rest <aci_rest_module>` module.